-This month sees the daffodils and ornamental cherries beginning to bloom meaning spring is finally here so we can turn our attention to mowing and seed sowing…
+This month sees the daffodils and ornamental cherries beginning to bloom meaning spring is finally here.
+This month is associate with the start of the growing season… so you can turn your attention to mowing and seed sowing…

 Put supports in place for perennials before they grow too large; choose either half-moon, plant rings or conical supports for plants such as peony, delphinium, hollyhock and foxglove.